 UC Berkeley’s Graduate Council regulations stipulate that you have an obligation to make your research available to other scholars as part of the degree requirement.
 This is done when the Graduate Division submits your manuscript to the University Library and ProQuest/UMI.

 Occasionally, there are circumstances in which you prefer that your dissertation not be published immediately.
 Such circumstances may include the disclosure of patentable rights in the work before a patent can be granted, similar disclosures detrimental to the rights of the author, or disclosures of facts about persons or institutions before professional ethics would permit.

-The Dean of the Graduate Division may permit the dissertation to be held without shelving for a specified and limited period of time beyond the default, under substantiated circumstances of the kind indicated and with the endorsement of and an explanatory letter from the chair of the dissertation committee.
+The Dean of the Graduate Division may permit the dissertation to be held without shelving for a specified and limited period of time.
+An embargo of up to 2 years can be indicated on the Dissertation Release Form.
+Embargoes beyond 2 years must be requested under substantiated circumstances of the kind indicated above and with the endorsement of and an explanatory letter from the chair of the dissertation committee.
 If you need to request that your manuscript be withheld, please consult with the chair of your committee, and have him or her submit a letter requesting this well before you file for your degree.
 The memo should be addressed to the Associate Dean and sent to Graduate Services: Degrees, 318 Sproul Hall.

 Changes to a Dissertation After Filing

 Changes are normally not allowed after a manuscript has been filed.
 In exceptional circumstances, changes may be requested by having the chair of your dissertation committee submit a memo to the Associate Dean and sent to Graduate Services: Degrees, 318 Sproul Hall.
 The memo must describe in detail the specific changes requested and must justify the reason for the request.
 If the request is approved, the changes must be made prior to the official awarding of the degree.
 Once your degree has been awarded, you may not make changes to the manuscript.